The Goddess of 1967: Plot

-Flashbacks reveal BG was sexually attacked three years earlier by a young boxer from a travelling circus, who is frustrated in his attempts by a Chastity belt.
-BG then escaped into the bush where she was protected by wild dingoes.
-As a young child, she was also sexually abused by her grandfather (who is her blood father) and traumatised by Marie (Elise McCredie), her disoriented and deeply religious mother.
-Grandpa (Nicholas Hope), who was a hippie, a wine maker and then an opal miner, believes his outback existence frees him from all moral constraints.
+Flashbacks reveal BG was sexually assaulted three years earlier by a boxer from a travelling circus, after which BG escaped into the bush where she was protected by wild dingoes.
+As a child, she was also sexually abused by her grandfather (Nicholas Hope) – who is actually her blood father – and traumatised by her deeply religious mother (Elise McCredie).
+Unbeknownst to JM, BG's grandfather is the owner of the car and she is leading JM to him in order to kill the old man.

-BG's favourite radio show is the obituary notices program and she is infatuated by the sound of insects splattering on the Citroën's windscreen, which, she explains to JM, is the "sound of death".
-Although blind, BG carries a pistol which she fires occasionally: the first time at two sinister men who pull alongside the car during JM's test drive and later, in the outback, to destroy the radio she uses to listen to the obituary notices.
-Unbeknownst to JM, BG's grandfather owns the car and she is leading JM to him not to consummate the car's sale but in order to kill the old man.

-In the course of their journey through an unremittingly hostile world inhabited by cruel outback men and women, the couple become friends and, after JM teaches BG how to dance, tentative lovers.
-BG eventually finds her grandfather and confronts him in his rundown opal mine.
-She had planned to shoot him but, having reconciled her past in the course of the trip and found someone who genuinely cares for her, decides not to go ahead with it.
+In the course of their journey, the pair become friends and eventually lovers.
+BG locates her grandfather and confronts him, but having reconciled her past during the trip and found someone who genuinely cares for her, she decides not to kill him.
 The film ends with BG and JM travelling off together in the Citroën, both having come to terms with their past.